DIY (Jolin Tsai song): Critical reception

 Musician Zhang Huiquan praised Tsai for her bold and concise creative expression, noting that the performance of "DIY" was confident and unrestrained.
 He commended her continued exploration of the boundaries of pop music in both form and content.
 Another musician, Xiao Hu, highlighted the seductive tension created through rhythm shifts and melodic structures.

 Weibo music critic Dai Ruo Mu Yi emphasized the song's high production quality and international appeal.
 He noted the eclectic structure, which features a Middle Eastern-style hook, R&B verses, a Jersey Club-inspired bridge, and a chorus influenced by dancehall and baile funk.
 He interpreted the song as a dialogue between body, self, and desire, tackling themes such as female bodily autonomy and the rejection of self-censorship.
 Compared to "Pleasure", he considered "DIY" more focused, deep, and stylistically fused, demonstrating the growing global relevance of Asian pop music.

 Weibo music critic HeyWarWars described the track as a trap-based dance song enhanced by Middle Eastern melodic elements, creating a strong sense of atmosphere and sonic impact.
 He believed the song surpassed "Pleasure" in popularity and argued that its core message lies in reclaiming agency over one's own emotions and rhythms.
 He called it a fully realized artistic statement in both concept and execution.

 Weibo music critic San Shi Yi Sheng noted that "Pleasure" and "DIY" form a cohesive narrative within the album Pleasure, moving from exploring pleasure to actively seeking it.
 He highlighted "DIY" as a work that emphasizes internal awareness and individual choice, blending sensuality with detailed production to showcase Tsai's creative control and experimental spirit.

 Weibo music critic Liang Xiaohui interpreted the song as a bold lyrical exploration of self-subjectivity.
 He stated that the concept of "DIY" was redefined to symbolize not just self-action but self-excavation.
 He saw the song as a continuation of Tsai's past themes of awakening, offering both a practical and philosophical expression of personal autonomy.

 Weibo music critic Uncle DC saw "DIY" as an inward turn in Tsai's ongoing exploration of desire, shifting from being seen to truly seeing oneself.
 Rather than confrontation or declaration, the song uses intimate language to articulate self-acceptance and subjectivity.
 He described it as a love letter to those uncertain about their desires, underscoring Tsai's maturation in expressing self-love, not by denying desire, but by claiming control in a gentler, more personal way.

+Accolades

+On December 2, 2025, Tsai, Jackson Dimiglio-Wood, and Richard Craker were nominated for Best Lyricist at the Asian Pop Music Awards 2025 for their work on "DIY".
+On May 13, 2026, the 37th Golden Melody Awards announced its nominees, with "DIY" receiving a nomination for Best Music Arrangement.